Here’s the perfect strawberry sorbet recipe to try this summer. It’s light and refreshing and will cool you right down in the warm weather.

 Can I use a different sweetener instead of maple syrup?

-Yes, you can use other natural sweeteners such as agave nectar, or even a simple syrup made with sugar and water.
+Yes, you can use other natural sweeteners such as agave nectar, or even a simple sugar syrup made with granulated sugar and water.
 Adjust the amount of sweetener used to your desired taste.

 Wrapping it up

-I really had so much fun putting this recipe together for you and hope you enjoy every chilly, tasty spoonful!
+I really had so much fun putting this recipe for strawberry sorbet together and hope you enjoy every chilly, tasty spoonful!

 Print